- Hakone’s Venetian Glass Museum – The Biggest Surprise in Town - 19 March 2026

 Not a lot got done the next day.

-As I said above, you can’t see all the sights in our itinerary above – and visit USJ – in three days.
-So, you’re going to want to add another day to take in Universal Studios.
+As I said above, you can’t see all the sights in our itinerary and visit USJ in three days.
+So, you’ll want to add at least another day to take in Universal Studios.

-You’ll also need to add half a day if you want to visit the Cup Noodle Museum.
-While it’s touted as being in Osaka, it’s actually about an hour’s train ride outside so it will take a few hours to visit.
+You’ll need to add another half a day if you want to visit the Cup Noodle Museum.
+While it’s touted as being in Osaka, it’s actually about an hour’s train ride outside, so it will take a few hours to visit.

 Osaka is a very convenient place to base yourself for day trips as the shinkansen to many of the big sights leaves from Shin Osaka.
-Hiroshima, Kobe, and Himeji are all easy to access from here (if you are planning on a Hiroshima day trip, then, the Kansai Hiroshima Area Pass will save you money).
+Hiroshima, Kobe, and Himeji are all easy to access from here.

-The Hello Kitty Shinkansen also leaves from Shin Osaka and if you want to ride this it’s going to add about half a day to your plans.
+The Hello Kitty Shinkansen also leaves from Shin Osaka, but not until a bit later in the day so, if you want to ride this, it’s going to add at least half a day to your plans.
+Check the link to see the best places to visit using it.

 Lastly, you can easily get to Nara and Kyoto via local trains from Osaka.

-If you’re not sure whether to stay in Osaka and visit Kyoto for the day – or, stay in Kyoto itself, then have a look at our guide that helps you decide which to stay in.
+If you’re unsure whether to stay in Osaka and visit Kyoto for the day – or, stay in Kyoto itself, then look at our guide that helps you decide which to stay in.
 It includes nine questions that help you decide which is better.

-There’s a lot for kids to do in Osaka – Universal Studios is the obvious attraction, but there are also tall buildings to explore (including one that has a slide down to the ground), there’s pirate ships, three different Ferris wheels, a mini Legoland, a Pokemon cafe (that’s slightly easier to book than Tokyo) and the Cup Noodle Museum.
+There’s a lot for kids to do in Osaka.
+Universal Studios is the obvious attraction, but there are also tall buildings to explore (including one that has a slide down to the ground), pirate ships, three different Ferris wheels, a mini Legoland, a Pokemon cafe (that’s slightly easier to book than Tokyo), and the Cup Noodle Museum.

 Teens might also like the vintage shopping at Osaka’s youth center, Amerikamura, the Instagram-friendly teamLabs exhibit at the Botanical Gardens (above), and the mini-anime center of DenDen town.